S&P/TSX composite up more than 100 points

-TORONTO — The industrial and base metal sectors helped Canada's main stock index rise more than 100 points in late-morning trading despite losses in energy stocks as the price of oil fell to below US$90 a barrel.
+TORONTO — Gains in the energy and base metal sectors helped Canada's main stock index gain more than 100 points in late-morning trading as the price of oil rose to more than US$90 a barrel.

-The March crude oil contract was down US$2.67 at US$88.65 per barrel and the March natural gas contract was up seven cents at US$4.30 per mmBTU.
+The March crude contract was up US$1.59 at US$91.25 per barrel and the March natural gas contract was down nine cents at US$3.92 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)